Skip to Content

 • When you downgrade or cancel, the change takes effect at the end of your current billing period.
 You keep full access until then.

-• If your subscription is through Apple or Google Play, cancellation must be done in that store’s subscription settings — the cancel button in the web app will be unavailable.
+• If you subscribed through the iOS app (Apple), cancellation must be done in Apple’s subscription settings — the cancel button in the web app will be unavailable.
+Subscriptions purchased on the web are cancelled on the web.

 For per-plan credit amounts and feature comparisons, the Subscription page is always the most accurate source.